 Description: This course covers financial management principles with a focus on corporations and the concepts associated with allocation of scarce resources across assets over time.
 Students will learn how managers interface with accounting and finance departments, meet financial objectives, and make decisions.
 Students will utilize spreadsheets and other analytical methods to study issues and problems related to corporate finance.
 Topics will include sources and sequencing of financing as a business develops, assessing and forecasting, managing short and long term capital needs, and evaluating the financial plan in relationship to the stated business plan.
-Hours: 5 Lecture.

-BUS 350-Fundamentals of Project Management (5 Credits) Prerequisite: BUS 300 with a minimum grade of
+BUS 350-Fundamentals of Project Management (5 Credits)

 Description: This course covers project management methods and delves into topics covered in the Comptia study guide.
 This course will prepare students to manage projects from start to finish within any organizational structure.
 The course features practice in each of the project phases as students learn how to strategically apply project management tools and techniques to help organizations achieve their goals.
+Hours: 5 Lecture.